 146 kg (23 stone) per person on a double.
 This is quite a high rating with the norm being more around 114 kg (18 stone).

 Excellent as expected for motion transfer.
 This of course is the flip side of the bounce score and is what memory foam is famed for.
-Not quite as good as Hugge but as good or better than all the other mattresses I have tried to-date.
+Up there with Emma original and just behind Ergoflex for a good mattress for motion transfer.

 Type of Sleepers this mattress suits:

 This is a general guide based on average weight.
 If you are on the heavy side the Nectar will be even less suited to stomach sleeping.
 If you are on the lighter side it will be more of an option for stomach sleeping. being on the softer side makes it a decent option for side sleeping where the shoulder needs a lot of give and the hips need a lot of filling out and support.

 Priced midway between its direct competitors.
 Of course this is based on retail prices and discounts are always of offer.
 Nectar also have another deal sweetener as two free pillows come as standard with the mattress.